sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 Before the ‘merge’ button is clicked the following criteria must be met:

--  All the builds pass (currently Travis, Appveyor and Coveralls).
+*  All the continuous integration pass unless there is a known issue.
--  At least two members (not the author of the PR) of the sunpy-developers group have approved the PR.
+*  At least two members (not the author of the PR) of the sunpy-developers group have approved the PR.
--  All comments posted on the thread must be resolved.
+*  All comments posted on the thread must be resolved.

 It is important that approval for merging the PR is done on the comment thread, as this becomes part of the ‘permanent record’, this includes in during community meetings or in chat.